 Finally, it’s important to make sure you’ve gotten all of the details hammered out in writing.
 That includes a reasonable timeline, cost estimates for work and materials, and any concerns you may have.
 The contractor should agree to pull any necessary permits, and you should have a schedule in place for making payments.
 It should also specify what should happen with any change orders, when plans are changed in the middle of a job.

-Advanced Builders & Contractors is a licensed and bonded contractor in Los Angeles, CA. Contact our friendly team today!
+Advanced Builders & Contractors is a licensed and insured contractor in Los Angeles, CA. Contact our friendly team today!